felixfung/InfoFlow/README.md

   `Community Detection`: community detection algorithm parametersInfoFlow

-  `name`: InfoFlow or InfoMap
+  `Community Detection, name`: InfoFlow or InfoMap

-  `merge direction`: for InfoFlow, setting this to `symmetric` means module a would not seek to merge module b, unless module a has an edge to module b, even if module b has an edge to module a.
+  `Community Detection, merge direction`: for InfoFlow, setting this to `symmetric` means module a would not seek to merge module b, unless module a has an edge to module b, even if module b has an edge to module a.
 If it is set to `symmetric`, then module a would seek to merge with module b

-  `merge nonedge`: when set to true, after community detection is completed, community detection would be attempted again, this time where unconnected modules may also merge
+  `Community Detection, merge nonedge`: when set to true, after community detection is completed, community detection would be attempted again, this time where unconnected modules may also merge

-  `log path`: file path of text log file
+  `log, log path`: file path of text log file

-  `Parquet path`: file path to save final graph in Parquet format
+  `log, Parquet path`: file path to save final graph in Parquet format

-  `RDD path`: file path to save final graph in RDD format
+  `log, RDD path`: file path to save final graph in RDD format

-  `txt path`: file path to save partitioning data in local txt format
+  `log, txt path`: file path to save partitioning data in local txt format

-  `Full Json path`: file path to save full graph in Json format, where each node is annotated with its associated module
+  `log, Full Json path`: file path to save full graph in Json format, where each node is annotated with its associated module

-  `Reduced Json path`: file path to save reduced graph in Json format, where each node is a module
+  `log, Reduced Json path`: file path to save reduced graph in Json format, where each node is a module

-  `debug`: boolean value; set true to save all intermediate graphs
+  `log, debug`: boolean value; set true to save all intermediate graphs

 To suppress a logging feature, put in an empty file path.
 For example, if you do not want to save in RDD format, set `RDD path` to "".